matteopilz/OpenMS-website/content/en/applications/nuxl.md

 ## Introduction

 NuXL is a novel tool for protein-RNA and DNA cross-linking studies.
-It is available as stand-alone-tool and as Proteome Discoverer community node.
+It is available as a [stand-alone tool](#installation-as-stand-alone-tool) and as a [Proteome Discoverer community node](#installation-for-proteome-discoverer).
 This guide outlines the steps to install NuXL, set up your analysis, and interpret your data using the provided tools and workflows.

 <center>{{< figure src="/images/content_images/applications/NuXL.png" >}}</center>

 ### Requirements:

 - HCD data acquired on a high-resolution MS
-- Developed and tested on orbitrap instruments (including Lumos, Astral)
+- Developed and tested on orbitrap instruments (including Velos, Lumos, and Astral)

-## Installation for Proteome Discoverer 3.0 and 3.1
+## Installation for Proteome Discoverer
-NuXL can be installed for Proteome Discoverer 3.0 and 3.1.
+NuXL is currently compatible with Proteome Discoverer 3.0 and 3.1.

 1. **Before Installation:**
    - Please make sure that Proteome Discoverer is closed before running the NuXL installer.